Witness a period of socio-political upheaval in 20th-century Japan, through photographs from the Yokohama Museum of Art.

 Adapted from an extensive 2017 Yokohama Museum of Art exhibition, this presentation of more than 200 works invites visitors to learn more about a most expressive and innovative photographic culture.

-Organized by the Yokohama Museum of Art in collaboration with the Canadian Photography Institute of the National Gallery of Canada.
+Organized by the Yokohama Museum of Art in collaboration with the National Gallery of Canada.

 – Eriko Kimura, Curator, Yokohama Museum of Art